 Knecht: Thank you, Mr. Chairman.
 I hear two different things here.
-I hear Rick saying that a lot of the problem that District 2 faces is competition from the private sector, and then I hear Mary saying that District 1 faces that, but they face something that we know fairly well about in the Public Safety Sector, that you face a lot of competition from local government.
+I hear Rick saying that a lot of the problem that District 2 faces is competition from the private sector, and then I hear Mary saying that District 1 faces that, but they face something that competition from local government.
 It's well known that people use State Police employment as a stepping stone to Metro, et cetera.
 Am I hearing right?